UlysseCarpentier/GHActions-Git-Brother/Slack/README.md

         - Once you have created an app, you need to turn on the Incoming Webhook feature and create a new webhook URL.
         - Create a new webhook by clicking Add New Webhook to Workspace and choose the channel you want the notifications to be posted in.
         - Copy the webhook link
-    - Add the webhook link to the Github Actions secrets with the name - ACTION_MONITORING_SLACK
+    - Add the webhook link to the GitHub Actions secrets with the name - ACTION_MONITORING_SLACK
 2. Slack ID setup :
     - Get your Slack ID by clicking on your picture/profile, click the "...", click on "copy member ID"
-    - Set your Github bio to your Slack ID, click on your GH profile, your profile, edit profile, put your Slack ID in the bio, and save
+    - Set your GitHub bio to your Slack ID, click on your GH profile, your profile, edit profile, put your Slack ID in the bio, and save

 ### 1. Simple Slack Notification